Christopher Dresser: Biography

 In 1876, the British Government appointed Dresser as an emissary to Japan and sent him to visit Japan after he became associated with Japanese art in 1862, and made a number of Japanese business associates such as Kiritsu Kosho Kaisha, in the years following.
-In four months in 1876 - 1877 Dresser travelled about 2000 miles in Japan, recording his impressions in Japan, its Architecture, Art and Art-Manufactures.
+In four months in 1876–1877 Dresser travelled about 2000 miles in Japan, recording his impressions in Japan, its Architecture, Art and Art-Manufactures.
 He represented the South Kensington Museum whilst in Japan, and was received at court by the Emperor, who ordered Dresser to be treated as a guest of the nation – all doors were open to him.
 He was requested by the Japanese Government to write a report on 'Trade with Europe'.
 His pioneering study of Japanese art is evident in much of his work which is considered typical of the Anglo-Japanese style.

 From 1879 to 1882 Dresser was in partnership with Charles Holme (1848–1923) as Dresser & Holme, wholesale importers of Oriental goods, with a warehouse at 7 Farringdon Road, London.

 Between 1879 and 1882, as Art Superintendent at the Linthorpe Art Pottery in Linthorpe in Middlesbrough he designed over 1,000 pots.
 If his ceramic work from the 1860s onwards (for firms such as Mintons, Wedgwood, Royal Worcester, Watcombe, Linthorpe, Old Hall at Hanley and Ault) is considered, he must be amongst the most influential ceramic designers of any period.
 Much of his other work remains to be identified, although wallpaper designs for American, and textiles for French and German manufacturers have recently been located.
 A significant Dresser collection is held by the Dorman Museum in Middlesbrough.
 A Heritage Lottery Funded project draws attention to this.

 Some of Dresser’s metalwork designs are still in production, such as his oil and vinegar sets and toast rack designs, now manufactured by Alessi.
 Alberto Alessi goes so far as to say Dresser 'knew the techniques of metal production better than any designer who has come to Alessi'.

 One of his Old Hall designs is thought to have inspired Alan Garner's 1967 novel The Owl Service.

+Dresser died in Mulhouse in 1904, during a business trip in which he intended to sell designs to local industries.